 Instrumentation

-A number of distributed tracing systems require you to apply changes to the source code of your applications in order for trace requests.
-This manual approach can easily introduce errors and adds to maintenance overhead.
+A number of distributed tracing systems require you to apply changes to the source code of your applications to send trace requests.
+This manual approach can easily introduce errors and add to maintenance overhead.
 In addition, if your service is technically diverse, you need to apply the code changes based on the relevant language or framework.

 Head-based sampling